jhough/examples/CloudFormation/sam-api-lambda/readme.md

-# Launching AWS Lambda fronted with AWS API Gateway using AWS SAM
+# Launching AWS Lambda fronted with AWS API Gateway using AWS SAM CLI

 This is a simple example which uses a Lambda function written in Python.
 These services are deployed using AWS Serverless Application Model (SAM).
 SAM is a superset of AWS CloudFormation.